 Grains in Orleans have logical endpoints, and messaging among them is multiplexed across a fixed set of all-to-all physical connections (TCP sockets).
 This allows the runtime to host millions of addressable entities with low OS overhead per grain.
 In addition, activation and deactivation of a grain doesn't incur the cost of registering/unregistering a physical endpoint, such as a TCP port or HTTP URL or even closing a TCP connection.

-The runtime schedules execution of a large number of single-threaded grains across a custom thread pool with a thread per physical processor core.
+The runtime schedules execution of a large number of single-threaded grains using the .NET Thread Pool, which is highly optimized for performance.
 With grain code written in the non-blocking, continuation-based style (a requirement of the Orleans programming model), application code runs in a very efficient "cooperative" multi-threaded manner with no contention.
 This allows the system to reach high throughput and run at very high CPU utilization (up to 90%+) with great stability.